decentralised-dataexchange/docs/information-sharing-and-consents-in-ssi-agents.md

 </table>

-In addition to the individual rights.
-These GDPR regulations are fulfilled:
+In addition to the individual rights, these GDPR regulations are fulfilled:

 <table>
   <tr>